-The original style of window in the area would generally have been the vertical sliding sash.
-These take a variety of forms from the simple large panes to the more complex margined multiple panes.
-Any original windows should be retained and repaired as necessary.
+The original style of window would generally have been vertical sliding sash or Yorkshire sash.
+In some rare cases side hung casements may also have been used.
+Any original windows should be retained and repaired.

 In general timber is the only material that can accurately replicate these details.
 Before the Article 4 Direction was approved a number of properties had changed their windows to unsuitable modern designs, often of plastic.
-These stand out as being completely out of keeping with the Conservation Area.
-In some cases where, for example inappropriate plastic windows exist a high quality replacement in upvc which enhances the character and appearance of the windows and building may be acceptable.
+These stand out as being completely out of keeping with the character of the Conservation Area.
+In some circumstances - where inappropriate windows already exist - a high quality replacement in upvc which enhances the character and appearance of the building and window might be acceptable.
+In recent years upvc windows have improved in the way they can replicate traditional timber and its detailing, alongside other changes that improve the appearance of double glazing.

-In recent years some upvc windows have improved noticeably in the way they are able to replicate traditional timber and its detailing, alongside other changes that improve the appearance of double glazing.
 The size and form of openings are an essential part of the original design of the house.
-These openings should not be enlarged or altered.
-New window openings can spoil the appearance of the building, particularly in terraces.
-Any new windows should therefore be on elevations which are not prominent and reflect the design and proportions of the existing windows.
+These openings should not be enlarged or altered - and existing stone mullions should not be removed.
+New window openings can spoil the appearance of the buildings, particularly terraces.
+Any new windows should be on elevations that are not prominent and reflect the design and proportions of the existing windows.